 Proclamations of intent aside, one wonders how Europe can effectively stem the tide of piracy and preserve the jobs and economic value these industries provide.
 Jeffrey Hardy, ICC BASCAP Coordinator recently stated, “Digital piracy is sweeping through global markets for music, motion pictures and video, television programming, literature and software.
 In its wake, these creative industries suffer devastating economic losses and an assault on their ability to compensate artists and furnish legitimate employment opportunities.
 “These dire consequences call for an urgent response by policymakers, consumers and the creative industry itself”.

 The Paris-based International Chamber of Commerce (ICC) has raised a resounding wake-up call.
 In one February report, it calls the worldwide explosion of counterfeiting, including intellectual property crimes, “alarming,” and says that the trend upward is “leading many to question whether the global economy can continue to absorb the massive losses that result from IP theft, counterfeiting and piracy.”
-(Intellectual property, the economy, and what is at risk, by Jeff Hardy)

 The clear implication: anti-counterfeiting measures by business and government are urgent and cannot wait.